How to Change Your Name in Utah after Divorce

 What to do after your name has been restored

-How to notify the Social Security Administration
+Do this next: Notify the Social Security Administration

-Changing your name on your Social Security Card is free.
-To start, you will need to fill out the Application for a Social Security Card.
-Additionally, you will need to submit additional documents to prove your age, identity, citizenship, or immigration status.
+If you’d rather change your name in person (which could be quicker), fill out the Application for a Social Security Card and bring it to a local SSA office.
+Additionally, you will need to submit documents to prove your age, identity, citizenship, or immigration status.
 In general, the following are the documents you must submit with your application:

 - To prove your age, you must provide your birth certificate.